Zeppelin500/MBusino/README.md

 - M-Bus should work with most M-Bus devices.
 If you have M-Bus issues, let me know.

 - No support of multi telegram messages.
-Only the first telegram will be decodet
+Only the first telegram will be decoded

 ## Credits